 Satka’s diagram on the other wall clearly shows that the city, magnesite extraction and refractory production are not just related but are almost inseparable from each other.
 The transforming hall has several functions: it presents the exhibitions to the public, serves as a methodological center for lecturing and as a viewing hall for films.

-The second hall is named “Future as shock”.
-Here, the exposition will be changed three or four times a year at an average.
-This hall offers completely different view at magnesite and its extraction, production of magnesite refractory bricks, as well as at Satka, its inhabitants and guests.
-This view is subjective, personal, artistic, private and critical.
-This is the place where visitors will encounter unexpected and shocking discoveries in the area of modern innovative culture.
-Also, this hall provides for holding of workshops, master-classes, discussions, seminars and meetings with artists.
+The second hall is “The Future as a Shock”.
+The exhibition here changes four times a year on average.
+This hall presents a fundamentally different view of magnesite and its extraction, magnesia refractories production, as well as the city of Satka, its residents and guests.
+This view is subjective, personal, artistic, private, critical.
+It is a place where visitors will make unexpected and stunning discoveries in the field of modern innovative culture.
+This hall is also a place for holding workshops, masterclasses, discussions, seminars, meetings with artists.

-In 2018 Magnezit Museum has become the winner of the first in Russia Corporate Museum contest in the Exposition of the Year nomination.
+Magnezit Museum has become the winner of the first in Russia Corporate Museum contest in the Exposition of the Year nomination.